Skip to content

 • Learned what MCP is and why it matters for scalable agent design.

-• Connected your agent to the Contoso Pizza MCP Server.
+• Added the MCPTool to connect to the Contoso Pizza MCP Server.

 • Tested real-time integration with menu, toppings, and order tools.